zinedistro/zinedistro/README.md

-# Zine Distro in a Box
+# A Zine Distro in a Box

 ### What is it?